dphilipson/untruncate-json/README.md

   valid JSON and will fail if you try to parse it.
 - The output will always contain as many correct values as can be determined under the assumption that the input was indeed the prefix of valid JSON.
-For example, if the input is cut off after a bare `t`, then `truncateJson` will assume that it was the start of the token `true`.
+For example, if the input is cut off after a bare `t`, then `untruncateJson` will assume that it was the start of the token `true`.
 - The last value appearing in the output JSON may have an incorrect value, for example if it is a truncated number or string.
 However, it will never have the